Frequently Asked Questions

 If you want the quickest harvest, these varieties are typically ready in under 10 days:

-- Arugula: 7-10 days.
+- Arugula: 7 to 10 days.
 Spicy, peppery kick.

-- Broccoli: 8-10 days.
-Mild flavor, packed with nutrition.
+- Broccoli: 8 to 10 days.
+Mild flavor, high in nutrients.

-- Kale: 8-10 days.
+- Kale: 8 to 10 days.
 Mild, versatile, and easy for beginners.

 What are the easiest microgreens for beginners?

-- Radish: Extremely fast, very forgiving, and germination rates are typically high.
+- Radish: extremely fast, very forgiving, and germination rates are typically high.
 A great confidence builder.

-- Broccoli: Easy to grow, inexpensive seeds, and works well on virtually any growing medium.
+- Broccoli: easy to grow, inexpensive seeds, and works well on virtually any growing medium.

-- Pea shoots: Hard to mess up, and the large seeds make planting straightforward.
+- Pea shoots: hard to mess up, and the large seeds make planting straightforward.

 Safety & Quality